RainerEmrich/install-cloud-server/README.md

 Before you start the script, you should have some additional info at hand:

+* Backup account name, password and an encrytion key, if you want to install the 1&amp;1 Backup Manager.
+You have to configure a backup account in the 1&amp;1 cloud panel beforehand.
+* Password for the MariaDB "root" user.

 Start the script install-server.sh.

 1. The first action the script executes, is to check wether we are on an ubuntu 16.04